 Be sure that all containers to be used are clean.
 The type of container is not important, but shallow ones are preferred.
 Water the soil thoroughly and let it drain completely before planting.
-Spread the seed evenly over the top of the soil.
-Cover the seed lightly with the mix or very fine sand.
+Spread the seeds evenly over the top of the soil.
+Cover the seeds lightly with the mix or very fine sand.
 When planted, cover the container with any transparent lid.
 This will retain moisture and allow light to reach the seedlings.

 Cactus seeds need both light and warmth to germinate.
 A sunny window is a good location, but be careful the light is not too strong and therefore too hot.
-The moisture retained by the cover should be sufficient to germinate the seed.
-Most cactus seeds germinate within 3 weeks, but some take much longer – be patient.
+The moisture retained by the cover should be sufficient to germinate the seeds.
+Most cactus seeds germinate within 3 weeks, but some take much longer, be patient.
 Once the spines are showing, raise the cover for ventilation during the day.
 Do not allow the soil to dry out.
 The amount of water will depend on how much light and heat the seedlings receive.
 Watch the seedlings carefully.
 Do not swamp them in puddled water but do not let them dry out completely.

-Seedlings are ready to transplant into larger containers when they are the size of marbles between 6 months to a year after germination.
-Be sure the soil mix is very well-drained, and the container is no larger than twice the diameter of the plant.
-At this size, plants can be grown in clumps or groups of 6-8 per pot until they are about 1 inch (2.5 cm) across, then separated and individually reported.
+Seedlings are ready to transplant into larger containers when they are the size of marbles, between 6 months to a year after germination.
+Be sure the soil mix is very well-drained, and the container is no larger than twice the plant's diameter.
+Plants can be grown in clumps or groups of 6 to 8 per pot at this size until they are about 1 inch (2.5 cm) across, then separated and individually reported.
 Lift the small plants carefully from the growing mix, place in the new container, firm the soil around the roots, and water in.